-- Part A (hospital insurance) helps pay for inpatient hospital care, some home healthcare services, care at a skilled nursing facility, psychiatric hospital care and hospice care services. - Part B (medical insurance) helps pay for medical services; doctor visits; laboratory testing; outpatient therapy; and other professional services as well as some preventative services. - Part C (Medicare Advantage Plan) is similar to private plans (see Types of Health Insurance Plans, page 5) and - Is approved by Medicare and run by private companies that will provide all of your Part A and Part B coverage - Usually includes Medicare prescription drug coverage (Part D) - May offer extra coverage, such as vision, hearing, dental, and/or health and wellness programs - $\,\circ\,$ Must follow rules set by Medicare - Can charge different out-of-pocket costs and have different rules for how to access services (for example, whether a referral is needed to see a specialist or if the insured can see only certain doctors, facilities or suppliers that belong to the plan for nonemergency or nonurgent care) - The rules of individual plans can and do change each year
+- Part A (hospital insurance) helps pay for inpatient hospital care, some home healthcare services, care at a skilled nursing facility, psychiatric hospital care and hospice care services. - Part B (medical insurance) helps pay for medical services; doctor visits; laboratory testing; outpatient therapy; and other professional services as well as some preventative services. - Part C (Medicare Advantage Plan) is similar to private plans (see Types of Health Insurance Plans, page 5) and - Is approved by Medicare and run by private companies that will provide all of your Part A and Part B coverage - Often includes Medicare prescription drug coverage (Part D) - May offer extra coverage, such as vision, hearing, dental, and/or health and wellness programs - Must follow rules set by Medicare - Can charge different out-of-pocket costs and have different rules for how to access services (for example, whether a referral is needed to see a specialist or if the insured can see only certain doctors, facilities or suppliers that belong to the plan for nonemergency or nonurgent care)

-- Part D (prescription drug coverage) - Provides coverage for both brand-name and generic prescription drugs - Patients may elect and enroll in a stand-alone prescription drug plan (PDP) or Medicare Advantage prescription drug (MA-PD) plan - Patients are charged a monthly premium, which varies by plan, and must pay a yearly deductible - Co-insurance or co-payments apply - Assistance with drug benefit premiums, (and also deductibles and co-payments) is available to beneficiaries with low incomes and limited assets (more information about the Low Income Subsidy [Extra Help] program is available at www.cms.gov/limitedincomeandresources) - The "donut hole," which limits drug coverage so that patients have to pay out-of-pocket, is being phased out.
-The ACA will gradually decrease the amount patients pay for all prescriptions once they reach the donut hole.
-The donut hole is supposed to be phased out by 2019.
+- The rules of individual plans can and do change each year. - Part D (prescription drug coverage) - Provides coverage for both brand-name and generic prescription drugs - Patients may elect and enroll in a stand-alone prescription drug plan (PDP) or Medicare Advantage prescription drug (MA-PD) plan. - Patients are charged a monthly premium, which varies by plan, and must pay a yearly deductible. - Co-insurance or co-payments apply. - Assistance with drug benefit premiums, (and also deductibles and co-payments) is available to beneficiaries with low incomes and limited assets (more information about the Low Income Subsidy [Extra Help] program is available at www.cms.gov/limitedincomeandresources) - After a patient pays their deductible for the year, the most they will pay for covered drugs is 25%.
+The "donut hole," which limits drug coverage so that patients have to pay 100% of their drug costs out-of-pocket, has been phased out.